 Is a radon test a required part of the home purchase process?

 No, in most instances this is an optional item.
 However, most home buyers choose to have a test performed so that the typical $800-$1,200 cost of a mitigation system could be negotiated with the seller of the home.
-The only jurisdiction nearby that I am aware of that requires testing is Montgomery County, MD.
+The only nearby jurisdiction we are aware of that requires testing is Montgomery County, Maryland.

 Can’t I just take buy a radon kit at a home improvement store and do it on my own?

-You can, but the test most likely won’t be accurate or hold up legally.
+You can, but the test most likely won’t be accurate or hold up from a legal standpoint and will not likely be able to used in purchase negotiations.
 There are specific procedures and conditions needed for performing a true radon test.
 It is not worth the risk to save a few bucks by performing an amateur DIY test.
-These kits also have a lab analysis fee hidden in the fine print and may not be as cheap as you think.
+These kits also have a lab analysis fee hidden in the fine print and may not be as cheap as you initially think.

 Is there any reason to test for radon if I already have a mitigation system?